 If you’ve addressed the above issues and are still struggling with sleep, it may be indicative of a health concern or medical issue.
 While not always the case, ruling out any health concerns and checking in with your doctor or physician is always a good idea.
 Think of it this way: addressing any medical concerns means one step closer toward a restful night’s sleep!

 Our body likes consistency, and this includes a consistent snooze time.
 Having a set bedtime helps regulate our sleep-wake cycle — also known as our circadian rhythm, or our body’s internal clock.
 This can help balance out our hormones and prepare our body for sleep.
 Think of it like this — when your body has a schedule in place, it knows when it’s time to wind down and prepare for bed.
 This triggers a switch to the parasympathetic state and stimulates the release of melatonin, your sleep hormone.
 When your bedtime is consistent, this shift happens around the same time every night.
 But, if your sleep schedule is erratic, it leaves your body feeling confused as to when it’s supposed to be tired!
 So, get that sleep schedule in check!

 Need some help getting started?
 We’ve got you covered with our Ultimate Guide to Sleep.

 #2 Lower The Temperature in Your Room

 Research shows a bedroom temp of 65 degrees is optimal for ideal sleep.
-In fact, studies show it’s one of the most important factors to consider if you want to maximize your time on the pillow.
+In fact, studies suggest bedroom temp to be one of the most important factors when it comes to maximizing your time on the pillow.
 If your bedroom is too warm, it can result in tossing and turning.
 So, be sure to adjust your thermostat before you climb into bed.

 #3 Skip the Afternoon Coffee